sigcorporativo-ja/app-mapea-templates/README.md

 Where appName is the name of your app, and appId is the domain identifier of your app (ex: com.example.app) look and/or change in the file "capacitor.config.json"

+For more information in [Capacitor with Ionic Framework](https://capacitorjs.com/docs/getting-started/with-ionic).

 > :bulb:  Check firewall rules and sure that port is open (default 8100)

 ## Building app